apostrophecms/docs/docs/reference/modules/uploadfs.md

 <h2>General Storage Options</h2>

 ### `cdn`
 If you choose to host assets on a CDN, set the `cdn` property value to the URL of the CDN.
 This property can also take an object with two properties - `url` and `enabled`.
 The `url` property value is the URL of the CDN and `enabled` takes a boolean which determines if the CDN will be used.
+This results in Apostrophe outputing URLs that point to the CDN rather than directly to the storage backend.

 #### Example